Analyzer-less X-ray Interferometry with Super-Resolution Methods: Interferometry Image Generation

-One-dimensional interferometry signals are simulated at sub-pixel phase steps by calculating the interference fringes with and without the object in place, referred to as the `reference' and `object' signals.
-The simulations are system agnostic, and the signals are approximated as perfect sinusoids.
+Two-dimensional interferometry signals are simulated at sub-pixel phase steps by calculating the interference fringes with and without the object in place, referred to as the `reference' and `object' signals.
+The simulations are based on the Talbot--Lau system without an analyzer, and the signals are approximated as perfect sinusoids.
 The source and detector blur are then applied, detector sub-sampling is simulated, and Poisson noise is added.
-The reference image for each phase step is calculated using Equation \ref{eq:reference_signal}, where $A$ is the amplitude of the fringe pattern, $B$ is the bias, $t_k$ is the translation of the k-th phase step, and $p_D$ is the fringe period at the detector.
-The fringe visibility is represented as $A/B$.
+The reference image for each phase step, $g_r^k(x,y)$, is calculated using Eqn. \ref{eq:reference_signal}, $B(x,y)$ is the per-pixel bias, $t_k(x,y)$ is the per-pixel translation of the k-th phase step, and $P_d$ is the fringe period at the detector.

-The object image is simulated similarly, as shown in Equation \ref{eq:object_signal}, where $e^{-\mu T(x)}$ represents the object attenuation, $t_{ph}(x)$ represents the phase shift due to refraction, and $e^{-S(x)}$ represents the visibility loss due to small angle scatter.
-The phase shift due to refraction, $t_{ph}(x)$, is represented as $t_{ph}(x) = D_{OD}\frac{\lambda}{2\pi}\frac{ d\varphi(x)}{dx}$ where $D_{OD}$ is the object-to-detector distance and $\frac{ d\varphi(x)}{dx}$ is the spatial derivative of the phase.
-Unlike traditional interferometry, we phase step the \textit{detector}, not the grating, to achieve sub-pixel resolution.
+Note that the reference $g^k_r(x,y)$ is a 2D image, but the grating is only in one direction.
+The object image is simulated similarly, as shown in Eqn. \ref{eq:object_signal}, where $e^{-\mu T(x,y)}$ represents the object attenuation, $t_{ph}(x,y)$ represents the phase shift due to refraction, and $e^{-S(x,y)}$ represents the visibility loss due to small angle scatter.
+The phase shift due to refraction, $t_{ph}(x,y)$, is represented as $t_{ph}(x,y) = \frac{\lambda}{2\pi}\frac{\partial \varphi(x,y)}{\partial x}D_{OD}$ where $D_{OD}$ is the object-to-detector distance and $\frac{ \partial\varphi(x,y)}{\partial x}$ is the partial derivative of the phase.
+Unlike traditional interferometry, we phase step the \textit{detector}, not the grating, to achieve sub-pixel resolution of the object.
 Hence, each term is also shifted by $t_k$, since it is the detector that is shifted for phase stepping, not the grating.

-The source blur and detector blur are applied by convolving the ``pure'' signals with the source profile, $s(x)$, and detector point spread function, $PSF(x)$, as shown in Equations \ref{eq:blurred_reference_signal} and \ref{eq:blurred_object_signal}, where $\star$ represents the convolution.
+To simulate phase-stepping of the detector, the generated signals $g^k_r(x,y)$ and $g^k_{obj}(x,y)$ are shifted by the step resolution $t_k$, which is typically a few microns.
+Here, the superscript $t_k$ indicates that the object maps are evaluated at the detector-shifted sampling coordinate for the $k$-th detector step.

+\textit{Detector Stepping}: Detector stepping was simulated using translation step sizes of 5 and 10$~\mu$m.
+These values were selected to represent experimentally achievable micron-scale positioning.
+Bloomer \textit{et al.} reported a detector translation step size of 3$~\mu$m with a positioning accuracy of $\pm 1~\mu$m, demonstrating that our stepping parameters are feasible \cite{bib:bloomer2020Diamond_xray_detector}.
+In addition, motorized translation stages used in micro-X-ray imaging systems can provide 1$~\mu$m full-step resolution, with finer effective positioning achievable through microstepping, further supporting the feasibility of the step sizes considered in this study \cite{bib:ruf2020Flexible_micro_x_ray}.